TomasTomecek/the-real-blog/content/post/building-containers-with-buildah-and-ansible.md

 It's likely that you may need to tinker with your roles a bit to make them work in containers.
 The same will apply for roles from [Ansible Galaxy](https://galaxy.ansible.com/).
-While working on this blog post, I tried several, popular, nginx Ansible roles from Ansible Galaxy and got to be honest, none of them worked in container environemnt out of the box.
+While working on this blog post, I tried several popular nginx Ansible roles from Ansible Galaxy and got to be honest, none of them worked in container environment out of the box.

 And finally, I can't wait to start running my containers with [podman](https://github.com/projectatomic/libpod/blob/master/docs/podman.1.md).